jeffersonnnn/ZEclipse/docs/USABILITY.md

 ### Initial Setup

-1. **Install a Compatible Wallet**: BlackoutSOL works with Phantom, Solflare, and other Solana wallets
+1. **Install a Compatible Wallet**: ZEclipse works with Phantom, Solflare, and other Solana wallets

-2. **Connect to the BlackoutSOL Interface**: Visit [https://blackoutsol.io](https://blackoutsol.io) and connect your wallet
+2. **Connect to the ZEclipse Interface**: Visit [https://blackoutsol.io](https://blackoutsol.io) and connect your wallet

 3. **Plan Your Wallet Structure**: For optimal privacy, create 3-6 different recipient wallets in advance

 ### Making Your First Privacy-Enhanced Transaction

-1. **Click "New Transfer"** on the BlackoutSOL interface
+1. **Click "New Transfer"** on the ZEclipse interface

 2. **Enter the Transfer Amount**:
    - The minimum transfer amount is 0.1 SOL